 Add enough mulch to create a 2-3” thickness around the base of your roses to give them extra protection in case of a cold snap.

 Remember that roses, especially own-root roses, are forgiving and will withstand the colder winter months.
-You can be sure your rose will always grow back true to variety with Heirloom Roses no matter how cold it gets!
+You can be sure your own-root rose will always grow back true to variety with Heirloom Roses, no matter how cold it gets!